 What Are My Other Options?

 Many Licensed Producers (LPs) offer what’s called “compassionate pricing.”
-This means that people who are on government social assistance or who are considered low-income may be eligible for a discount.
-This discount can be anywhere from 10% to 33%, which can amount to about $0.89 to $3 saved per gram of dried cannabis.
+This means that people who are on government social assistance or who are considered low-income may be eligible for a discount, which ranges from 10% to 30% savings off of one’s prescription.

 Since these guidelines vary by LP, you may want to ask about compassionate pricing before choosing a provider.
 An Apollo patient educator can help you choose an LP that is best for your financial needs.

-In addition, the Canada Revenue Agency (CRA) allows patients to file medical marijuana costs as a medical expense when filing income taxes.
+In addition, the Canada Revenue Agency (CRA) allows patients to file medical cannabis costs as a medical expense when filing income taxes.
 To qualify, you must have a prescription and receipts from the LP who provides your medicine.
+Be sure to obtain your receipts and a copy of your medical document from the Licensed Producer(s) you are registered with, in case you are later asked for documentation.

 What’s My First Step?

-Medical marijuana can help a variety of conditions.
-If you’re interested in learning how medical marijuana can help your condition, consider Apollo Cannabis Clinics.
-Apollo’s team is dedicated to ensuring patients have access to affordable medicine and will ensure your personalized treatment plan includes your financial needs.
+Medical cannabis may help with a variety of conditions.
+If you’re interested in learning how or have any questions about medical cannabis in Canada, please give us a call toll-free at 1-877-560-9195 or send a message to email@example.com.
+Apollo’s team is dedicated to ensuring patients have access to affordable medicine and will ensure your personalized treatment plan meets your financial needs.